 |Dill herb dressed over tilapia cubes.

-Dill weed herb has been used in preparation of many popular dishes in Mediterranean and European cuisine since ancient times.
-Along with other spicy items, it is being used to enhance the flavor and taste of vegetables, chicken, fish and meat dishes.
+Dill weed herb has been used in the preparation of many popular dishes in Mediterranean and European cuisine since ancient times.
+Along with other spicy items, it is being used to enhance the flavor and taste of vegetables, chicken, fish, and meat dishes.

 Dill has also been used in the preparation of soups, and sauces.

 Freshly chopped and sauteed dill is a great addition to green salads.